MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ##### \<project name>.pbip

-Contains a pointer to a report item and can be opened by Power BI Desktop to open the report for authoring.
+Contains a pointer to a report artifact and can be opened by Power BI Desktop to open the report for authoring.

 Opening a PBIP opens the targeted report for authoring.
 It also opens the dataset if the report contains a *byPath* dataset reference.